Warrington Central railway station: Goods station

-There was a goods yard and shed to the north of the lines and west of the station.
+There was a goods yard and shed to the north of the lines and east of the station.

 The original goods shed was adjacent to the main running lines, it had one line running through it, with a further goods platform to its north.
 The goods yard was able to accommodate most types of goods including live stock and was equipped with a five ton crane.

 It was replaced in 1897 by a larger building set further back from the main lines, on the site of the original goods platform.
 This warehouse was a three-storey buff-red brick with segmental windows set in brick panels decorated with moulded Accrington brick.
 The dominant feature of the warehouse is the series of large concrete panels under the roofline displaying the name of the CLC and its owning companies.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.

-There were several cattle pens to the north-west of the goods yard and several short bay platforms immediately to the west of the passenger station.
+There were several cattle pens to the north-west of the goods yard and several short sidings immediately to the east of the passenger station.
 The goods yard crane had been upgraded to ten-tons.

 The goods depot was the last on the line, goods traffic ceased and the depot closed in 1982.

 The warehouse has been redeveloped into apartments with several new build blocks occupying the former goods yard site.